Spearfoot/FreeNAS-scripts/README.md

 ***
 # get_hdd_temp.sh

-Displays the current temperature of your system's CPUs and drives.
+Displays the current temperature of your system's CPU and drives.

+By default, the script uses `sysctl` to determine the number of CPU cores and report their temperatures.
+This reports a temperature for each core on systems equipped with modern multi-core CPUs.
+The optional IPMI support, if enabled, reports a single temperature for each socketed CPU.
+The latter result is probably more useful for monitoring CPU status.

+To enable IPMI support, edit the script and:
+* Set the `use_ipmi` variable to `1`
+* Specify the IPMI host's IP address or DNS-resolvable hostname in the `ipmihost` variable.
+* Specify the IPMI username in the `ipmiuser` variable.
+* Specify the IPMI password file location in the `ipmipwfile` variable.
+This is a simple text file containing the IPMI user's password on a single line.
+You should protect this file by setting its permissions to 0600.

 Drive output includes: the device ID, temperature (in Centigrade), capacity, serial number, and drive family/model.
-Here is sample output from one of my systems:
+Here is sample output from one of my systems equipped with dual CPUs, using the IPMI feature and with serial numbers obfuscated:

 ```
 === CPU (2) ===